colino17/chromecast-tweaks/README.md

-Chromecast Tweaks
+# Chromecast Tweaks

-Various tweaks, scripts, and tricks for the NVIDIA Shield TV.
+Various tweaks, scripts, and tricks for the 2020 Chromecast.

 ## Developer Options